 |Women-Owned Small Business||5%||5%|

-Small business "self-certify" as a small business by going to the Small Business Administration's website (http://www.sba.gov) and verifying that the business meets "size requirements" as outlined on the site.
+Small business "self-certify" that they are small by going to the Small Business Administration's website (http://www.sba.gov) and verifying that their business meets "size requirements" as outlined on the site.
 If a business self-certifies as "small" it can take advantage of contracting opportunities set-aside, or earmarked, for small businesses.

 In addition to being considered a small business, a company can also look to obtain official certification as belonging to one or more of the following socioeconomic groups:

 - Historically Underutilized Business Zones (HUBZone) Small Business

 - Woman-Owned Small Business (WOSB)